photoprism/photoprism-docs/docs/getting-started/nas/synology.md

 ## Setup using Docker & SQLite ##

-!!! attention ""
+!!! note ""
-    Note that [SQLite is generally not a good choice](../troubleshooting/sqlite.md) for users who require scalability and high performance.
+    [SQLite is not a good choice](../troubleshooting/sqlite.md) for users who require scalability and high performance.
+We therefore do not recommend following this contributed guide without changing the configuration to connect your instance to a MariaDB database.

+!!! example ""
-    Since we don't have a Synology test device, contributions to a step-by-step tutorial using mariadb are greatly appreciated.
+    Since we don't have a Synology test device, contributions to a setup guide that uses MariaDB by default would be much appreciated.
     You can contribute by clicking :material-file-edit-outline: to send a pull request with your changes.

-!!! example ""
-    **Help improve these docs!** You can contribute by clicking :material-file-edit-outline: to send a pull request with your changes.

 This guide describes how to set up PhotoPrism using the new Synology user interface.